fmedery/apt2discord/README.md

 > ⚠️ **Important**: This tool only works on Debian-based systems (Debian, Ubuntu, Linux Mint, etc.) as it relies on the APT package manager.
 It will not work on non-Debian based distributions like Fedora, RHEL, Arch Linux, etc.

 ## Features
-- Automatic package list updates using `apt update`
-- Detection of available package upgrades
+- Automatic package list updates using `apt update`- Detection of available package upgrades
 - Discord notifications including:
   - Server hostname
   - Timestamp